huang15n/Android-Programming/android_lec1.md

 This approach officially and frankly allows you to put what you have learned into pratcie in a working app right away rather than leanring a lot of theory and then having to figure out how to apply it all.

 if your java is a bit rusty, we will provide brief reminders about Java specifics.
 Skipping around is unproductive.
 You will have tenuous relationship with Android.
 As a result, extensions beyond the point will not generally be granted

+official support for Kotlin for android development was an underground movement of developers even though it was not officially supported.
+It has become widely adopted

+the tide has continued to turn toward it in a very big way.
+The framework team has started adding @nullable annotation to legacy platform code.
+Its goal is to get you over the initial hump to where you can get the most out of the reference and recipe books available.
+You work through these materials, benefit from the right environment - a dedicated comfortable board and a group of motivated peers

 note: in Kotlin, everything is an object